kape6379/Portfolio/README.md

-# Collection of Projects and Academic Exploration throughout College
+# Projects and Academic Exploration Collection
 By Kate Pendavinji